francisdiasbr/francisdiasbr/README.md

 - I’m currently practicing the latest trendings in AI: Atlas Vector Search and trained models.

-> In these matters, you can check these repositories that are using generative AI or Vector Search:
+ In these matters, you can check these repositories that are using generative AI or Vector Search:

 <h3><mark>🎬 The Movie Search</mark></h3>

-w/ Langchain
+with Langchain

 It is a **ecosystem** that interact with Internet Movie Database (through bulk catalogue, in user machine), create a curatory of movies, generate blogposts (all of that in Admin project locally), and after that publish the blogposts in a online Blog.
 The project also has and two APIs, one for each frontend application.